cthorey/pdsimage/README.md

 ## Example

-Let's say, we want to get some idea about the crater Copernicus.
+Let's say, we want to get some image of the crater Copernicus.

     C = Copernicus('n','Copernicus',racine,'Crater')
     C.Overlay(True)